givingjar/blog.givingjar.org/_posts/2016-11-09-charity-spotlight-greater-lansing-food-bank.md

 If you want to learn more about [Greater Lansing Food Bank][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://greaterlansingfoodbank.org/" facebook="GreaterLansingFoodBank" twitter="GLFoodBank" pinterest="glfoodbank" gplus="GreaterlansingfoodbankOrg" %}
+{% include web-links.html home="http://greaterlansingfoodbank.org/" facebook="GLFoodBank1" twitter="GLFoodBank1" pinterest="glfoodbank" gplus="GreaterlansingfoodbankOrg" instagram="glfoodbank1" %}

 ###### Photographs courtesy of [Greater Lansing Food Bank][1] and [Ian Kast][6].